stannorbvb-cmd/axionmorph/README.md

 # AxionMorph

-AxiomMorph is a futuristic Hyprland theme inspired by early **2000s blob morphism**, experimental interface design, and neon plasma aesthetics.
+AxionMorph is a futuristic Hyprland theme inspired by early **2000s blob morphism**, experimental interface design, and neon plasma aesthetics.
 It blends **liquid lime gradients**, **technical grid structures**, and **minimal cyber UI elements** to create a workspace that feels like a concept interface from a retro-future operating system.

 The theme is designed for **Omarchy / Hyprland setups** and focuses on visual coherence across the desktop environment.